1. Overview

 Assets - Assets are items, properties, or resources owned by an individual or a business that have value and can be used to meet debts, commitments, or legacies.
 In simpler terms, assets are things you own that are worth money.
 This includes physical items like houses, cars, and computers, as well as non-physical items like money in the bank, stocks, or intellectual property.
 They are important in finance because they represent the resources available to a person or a company to pay for their needs, invest for the future, or to sell in exchange for money when necessary.

 Balance Sheet - A balance sheet is a financial statement that provides a snapshot of what a company owns and owes, as well as the amount invested by shareholders, at a specific point in time.
 It consists of three main sections: assets, liabilities, and shareholders' equity.
 Assets, both current and long-term, represent the resources controlled by the company.
-Liabilities, similarly divided into current and long-term, are obligations the company must fulfill.
+Liabilities, similarly divided into current and long-term, are obligations the company must fulfil.
 Shareholders' equity represents the residual interest in the assets of the company after deducting liabilities.
 The fundamental equation of a balance sheet is: Assets = Liabilities + Shareholders' Equity.
 This statement is crucial for assessing the financial health and stability of a business.

 Burn Rate - Burn rate refers to the speed at which a company expends its financial resources, particularly venture capital, in the absence of positive cash flow.
-It's a key metric for startups and growth-focused businesses, primarily used to gauge the company's cash runway - the time until it runs out of money if income and spending levels remain constant.
+It's a key metric for start-ups and growth-focused businesses, primarily used to gauge the company's cash runway - the time until it runs out of money if income and spending levels remain constant.
 High burn rates might indicate rapid scaling, significant investments in product development or market expansion, but also raise concerns about long-term sustainability.
 Conversely, a low burn rate suggests more conservative spending, potentially increasing the runway and lowering the risk of insolvency

 Cap table - A Capitalisation Table, commonly referred to as a cap table, is a detailed spreadsheet or document that outlines the equity ownership capital of a company.
 It includes information about the company's shares, options, warrants, and any other securities convertible into equity.
 The cap table displays the percentage of ownership, equity dilution, and value of equity in each round of investment.
-It is a crucial tool for startups and growing businesses, providing a clear picture of the company's ownership structure and the distribution of its equity among founders, investors, and other stakeholders.
+It is a crucial tool for start-ups and growing businesses, providing a clear picture of the company's ownership structure and the distribution of its equity among founders, investors, and other stakeholders.
 Cap tables are essential for financial decision-making, particularly during funding rounds, as they illustrate how investments and other transactions impact ownership and control.

 Cash Flow Statement - A cash flow statement is a financial document that provides a detailed analysis of what happened to a business's cash during a specific period.
 It categorizes cash flow into three main activities: operating (cash earned or spent in the course of regular business activity), investing (cash used for or generated from investments in assets), and financing (cash exchanged with investors and creditors).
 This statement is crucial for assessing the liquidity, flexibility, and overall financial health of a business.
 It helps stakeholders understand how the company generates and uses its cash, crucial for evaluating its ability to generate positive cash flow in the future.